sabeelmansuri/Epigenomics/README.md

 We see the bisulfite sequence identifies the cytosines at positions 2 and 9 as thymines, but the cytosine at position 5 remains a cytosine.
 We would conclue that the cytosines at positions 2 and 9 were not methylated, while the cytosine at position 2 was.

-#### Computational Analyses II -
+#### Computational Analysis II
-TODO
+A more interesting analysis than a base-by-base comparison is one that answers, "What areas of this region of interest are methylation-rich?"

 #### Bonus - Whole Genome Bisulfite Sequencing Analysis
-The quintessential question asked of WGBS is, "What regions of the genome are methylation-rich?"
+The quintessential question asked of WGBS is, "What regions of the whole genome are methylation-rich?"
 Here, the data required for analysis are slightly different than before:

 1. Bisulfite sequencing data (FASTQ)
 2. Reference genome of interest (FASTA)